kacpura/kacpura.github.io/index.md

-# PlantUML
+# Diagram as Code using PlantUML

-I am very fascinated with Diagram as a code concept and below are some of the serverless architecture examples for different cloud providers using PlantUML.
+As an Enterprise Architect, the diagram as a code concept has been an indispensable tool in my field to streamline work.
+Below are some examples for different cloud providers using PlantUML.

 Source code diagrams are located [here](https://github.com/kacpura/kacpura.github.io/tree/main/src)